timblair/restfulcf/README.markdown

         )
     )>

+#### Callbacks

+The following callback functions are called per request if defined in your dispatcher:

+* `onRouteFound(restfulcf.framework.core.Route)` when route matching has been performed
+* `onRequestBuilt(restfulcf.framework.core.Request)` when the `Request` has been initialised, but before it's run
+* `onAuthenticated(string)` on successful user authentication (the argument passed is the user name)

 ### `Route`

 A `Route` is effectively a mapping of HTTP request method (`GET`, `POST` etc) and URI pattern to a given controller and function.
 For example, a route may be defined that maps `GET /resources/:id` to `path.to.controllers.Resources#read`.
 All routes are defined in the `Dispatcher#init` function and are stored within a `RouteCollection` within that `Dispatcher`.